Willtech/Prime/README.md

 ### Usage

 On first run use `prime.py firstrun` to build the data table.
 The data table *may be* provided.
+It can find up to 104729 the 10,000th Prime in 6 seconds and can be faster with `mpiexec`

 `prime.py [number to check]`